 RED SOX SCHOLARS CLASS OF 2013

-Shakyra attended the Brookview youth development program and the Girls Group.
+Shakyra attended Brookview youth development programs and the Girls Group.
 Shakyra is also a Red Sox Scholar, sings alto in her school choir and aims to be a Pediatrician.

 The Boston Red Sox and the Red Sox Foundation introduced the Red Sox Scholars in a pre-game ceremony at Fenway Park.
 2013 was the 10thAnniversary of the program, which is presented by Beth Israel Deaconess Medical Center, the Official Hospital of the Boston Red Sox.
 The program provides scholarships and mentoring for academically talented, financially challenged middle school students from Boston Public Schools.